 Display of Personal Life

 Discuss a wild weekend.
 Never never never go into detail when talking about the wild and crazy weekend you had.
 On Monday morning walk into the office with a smile, and if the person in the next cubicle asks how your weekend was, say something benign like, "I had a great one.
 How about you?"
 Turning the attention to the person asking will let you off the hook.

 Do an abundance of sighing.
 Bosses can take this any number of ways, and they're all generally bad.
 She might think that you are bored or tired, neither of which shows your engagement with the job.
 If you feel like sighing, try some deep breathing as silently as possible.

 Unexplained Change in Attire

 Show up at the office in formal business attire if you normally wear business casual.
-This is a red flag to most bosses.
+This is a red flag for most bosses.
 It often means you're looking for another job and you have a lunch hour job interview.
 If this is the case, don't flaunt it or let others know.
 Instead, leave your jacket in the car and go to your job looking like you generally do.
 It's better to do a quick change in the car than to risk having your boss thinking you have one foot out the door.

 Tattling on Coworkers

 "There's a problem."
 If this is truly the case, your boss probably already knows about it.
 Unless you have a solution in mind, don't state the obvious.
-If the problem is another employee it's not up to you to bring it to the boss's attention, or you'll be perceived as an office gossip.
+If the problem is another employee it's not up to you to bring it to the boss's attention, or you'll be perceived as office gossip.

 "That's beneath me.
 I was hired to do more meaningful work."
 This comes across as snobbery, and there is no place for it in most work environments.
 If you are a team manager and the boss asks you to do a menial task, do it with a smile on your face.
 Sometimes it takes everyone chipping in on the mindless work to get to what you consider the big picture.